cristianTalero/django-postgresql-crud/README.md

 # Django CRUD

-A basic CRUD with Django and Sqlite3
+A basic CRUD with Django and PostgreSQL